Horticulture

 USDA Plant Hardiness Zones for Wisconsin

-USDA plant hardiness zones are used to select perennials, landscape plantings and fruit trees that will survive over winter in your location.
+USDA plant hardiness zones (1 pg) are used to select perennials, landscape plantings and fruit trees that will survive over winter in your location.
 Check the color of the section in your area on the state of Wisconsin map.
 USDA Hardiness Zones and Average Annual Minimum Temperatures are also included on this site.

 Soil Sample Testing Available